Nithish23/M1_Gaming_Hangman/Miniproject_Hangman/1_Requirements/req.md

 terminated.
 Note: there is no way for a player to request termination of play during the middle of a game.

+## Non Functional Requirements :

-Non-Functional Requirements Operating Constraints 1.
+Operating Constraints 1.
 The program requires the JRE v1.4 with Swing from Sun Microsystems.
 Platform constraints 1.
 The program requires a 486 or higher processor with 16 Megabytes of RAM and 5 Megabytes of available hard drive space.
 Modifiability 1.
 If it is desired to change the number of turns in a